fbpx Skip to Content

 To wear your rectangle wrap the way I’ve displayed it in this photo, start with about 25% of the shawl hanging down the left or right side of your torso.
 Wrap the shawl around your neck and shoulders, being careful not to twist it.
 Then drape the remaining tail down the other side of your torso.
 It’s really important to avoid twisting the shawl as you wrap it.
 Keeping it untwisted will give you more coverage and warmth, but having it wrapped this well will help it stay put a little better than just simply draping it around your shoulders.

-As usual, I knit this shawl with my trusty Chiaogoo 32″ circular needles (affiliate link) in a US size 4 (3.5 mm).
+As usual, I knit this shawl with my Chiaogoo 32″ circular needles (affiliate link) in a US size 4 (3.5 mm).
 Are you sensing a theme here yet?
-Circular needles are great for shawl-knitting, and I’ll go into that in more detail in a blog post soon.
+Circular needles are great for shawl-knitting and so many other projects, too.

 Patricia Dr. McNeill